auth0/auth0-PHP/README.md

 Loading the script above in your browser should:

-1. Immediately redirect you to an Auth0 login page for your tenant
+1. Immediately redirect you to an Auth0 login page for your tenant.
-2. After successfully logging in using any connection, redirect you back to your app
+2. After successfully logging in using any connection, redirect you back to your app.
 3. Display the returned userinfo:

 ```php